How Long Does it Take the Average American to Pay Off Student Loans?

 Federal student loan providers estimate that it will take borrowers 10 years to pay off their student loans, or at least that’s the timeline for payoff with a standard repayment plan.
 But in reality, the amount of time it takes for borrowers to pay off their student loans is much longer.

-In fact, the average college graduate with a bachelor’s degree takes just over 21 years to pay off his or her loans, research shows.
-And the student loan problem isn’t going anywhere anytime soon since 70% of new college graduates have student loan debt – and 44 million Americans owe a total of $1.5 trillion in student loan debt.
+In fact, the average college graduate with a bachelor’s degree takes just over 21.1 years to pay off his or her loans, research shows.
+The student loan problem isn’t going anywhere anytime soon since 69% of new college graduates have student loan debt.
+And 43 million Americans owe a total of $1.5 trillion in federal student loan debt.

 But don’t panic just yet.
 Here we’ll share our best tips and tricks for paying off your student loans, from how to make extra payments, to deciding which repayment plan is best for you, even student loan forgiveness programs to consider.

 First, the easiest way to pay off student loans more quickly is to take out less in student loans in the first place.
 Before you decide which college or university to attend, explore the best grants to help you pay off your student loans.